In terms of brand influence, some of the greatest value in social media may come from your satisfied customers.

 How brand loyalty influences buying decisions

-A important benefit of establishing a strong social media connection with your customers is that they may be more likely to remain loyal to your business and open to growing their relationship with you.
+One of the greatest benefits of establishing a strong social media connection with your customers is that they may be more likely to remain loyal to your business and open to growing their relationship with you.
 That digital experience is a key part of the overall customer experience.
 But let’s not forget why people engage in social media: to share their opinions.
 With social media, your business has a unique opportunity to give personalized attention in an otherwise anonymous public venue –which can be an effective way to delight customers into saying nice things about your brand.

 It’s even more valuable if your business is monitoring social media to capture what consumers are saying about their interests and unmet needs, because it provides you with a greater opportunity to influence their buying decisions.
 Social media monitoring and predictive analytics make it easy to uncover these insights from the volumes of data across numerous social networks so you can respond with relevant offers aligned with consumers’ most current needs.